Supporting healthy male practitioners working with sexuality

 Publicly denounced in an article as having raped or committed another form of non-consensual sexual touch is expected when the word is out.

 What happens then?

 Without a criminal case, they seem to disappear.

 I get that it is tricky without a judicial ruling.
-There comes a point where there must be sufficient noise to say a pause is needed.
+But, there comes the point where there must be sufficient noise to say a pause is needed.
 Some time out to investigate is warranted before we move forward.

-Those that have made statements, thank you.
+Those that have made statements thank you.
 It matters.

 Silence erodes trust

-The problem is when any brand, organisation or community who have worked with a perceived abuser says nothing, there is a credibility issue in my mind.
+The problem is when any brand, organisation, or community that have worked with a perceived abuser says nothing.
+So there is a credibility issue in my mind.